Insourcing of Clinical Services

 • OJEU COMPLIANCE

-A detailed procurement exercise has taken place to ensure that suppliers selected are appropriate in terms of meeting all legislative requirements and therefore no formal tendering is required, saving valuable time & money in the procurement process.
+A detailed procurement exercise has taken place to ensure that suppliers selected are appropriate in terms of meeting all legislative requirements and therefore, no formal tendering is required.

 • WIDE COVERAGE

-The procurement offers coverage of services across a wide range of HRG's including endoscopy, ophthalmology, general surgery, urology, gynaecology, oral surgery, plastic surgery, cardiology, dermatology, breast surgery, ENT, trauma and orthopaedic, vascular surgery and respiratory.
+The procurement offers coverage of services across a wide range of HRG's including endoscopy, ophthalmology, and general surgery.

 Opportunity to run a mini-competition off the back of the framework agreement, in order to meet the bespoke requirements of each trust.
-However customers can also call-off.
+However, customers can also direct award.

 • IMPLEMENTATION SUPPORT